 - Top programmes: Management, Health Sciences, Public Health, Psychology, Artificial Intelligence.

 - Student visa: If you’re 16 or older, you can apply for a UK student visa as long as you’ve got a course offer, proof of funds, and meet the English requirements.
 It costs around 500 British pounds, lets you study, work part-time, and sometimes bring family (dependants), but you can’t claim benefits or be self-employed.
-The UK government also requires that students from some countries take a tuberculosis medical exam.
+The UK government also requires that students from certain countries undergo a tuberculosis screening.

 - Top universities: University of Toronto, University of British Columbia, McGill University (Discover more top universities in Canada here!)